WenSimEHRP/WenSimEHRP/README.md

-I'm interested in simulation games, management games, Project Mirai, Project Diva, and building webapps that don't use any web technologies except maybe WebAssembly and WebGPU.
+I'm interested in simulation games, management games, Project Mirai, and Project Diva.

 You're looking at a _baka_'s account, which means that anything from this account is untrustworthy and unreliable.